Chelsea's ugly elimination of Porto could leaves Tuchel's team beautifully placed for Champions League glory | Goal.com

 "If you want to win in five years or three years, I don’t know what that is."

-Chelsea's aggregate win over Porto may have been ugly but, because of Tuchel, the end of the season could be beautiful.
+Chelsea's performance against Porto may have been ugly but, because of Tuchel, the end of the season really could be beautiful.